IndigoUnited/js-dejavu/README_website.md

 console.log("A new indigo was born,", indigo.getName());
 ```

-In node, the default mode running will be the strict mode unless the STRICT environmen
- variable is set to false.
+In node, the default mode running will be the strict mode unless the STRICT environment variable is set to false.
 Environment variables can be changed system wide or per process like so:

 ```js